 The Arab region is a major source of global remittances, particularly the GCC subregion.
-Remittances are also a significant source of income for some Arab countries.
+Remittances are also a significant source of income for several Arab countries.
 Remittances can enhance sustainable development by contributing to poverty reduction, financing education and health, providing a capital source for spending and investment, and increasing the flow of foreign currency, among other benefits.

 The Arab region received \$54.1 billion in remittances in 2017, constituting 8.7 per cent of global remittance inflows.
 Although this amount had been in decline since 2014, when it reached a historical high of \$54.2 billion, 2017 figures show a recovery and an estimated increase for 2018 (figure 77).
 The Mashreq received the largest amount of remittances at \$38.6 billion in 2017, representing 72 per cent of all remittances sent to the region.
 Egypt is the top Arab receiving country with \$22.5 billion in 2017, followed by Lebanon at \$7.4 billion (annex IV).
-The Maghreb received \$10.7 billion, predominantly in Morocco,
+The Maghreb received \$10.7 billion, predominantly in Morocco, which received \$6.8 billion.
+The Arab LDCs received \$3.7 billion, of which Yemen received the majority at \$3.3 billion.
+The GCC was the subregion with the lowest inflow of remittances in 2017, receiving less than 2 per cent of all remittances to the region, or \$1 billion.
+Qatar was the main receiving country in the subregion, with over \$666 million.